vishalpadaswan3/vishalpadaswan3/README.md

 <!-- About Section -->
 ### 🚀 About Me

-With **over 4 years of professional coding experience**, I thrive at the intersection of robust backend architecture, fluid user experiences, and cutting-edge automation.
-Currently, I am a Full-Stack Web Developer at **Brainerhub Solutions**, where I build scalable enterprise web applications and architect performance-driven digital solutions.
+With **over 4 years of professional coding experience**, I thrive at the intersection of scalable architecture, high-performance user interfaces, and cutting-edge automation.
+As a Senior Software Engineer, I specialize in building complex, interactive frontend experiences using modern frameworks while maintaining a deep understanding of full-stack ecosystems.

-* 🏢 **Current Role:** Full-Stack Web Developer at **Brainerhub Solutions**
+* 🏢 **Current Role:** Senior Software Engineer at **Brainerhub Solutions**
+* 💻 **Frontend Mastery:** Deeply experienced in crafting responsive, accessible, and highly optimized web applications using **React**, **Next.js**, and modern **HTML5/CSS3** architectures.
 * 🧠 **AI & LLM Focus:** Passionate about integrating intelligence into modern applications.
 Proficient in leveraging advanced LLMs (OpenAI API, Claude, Gemini) for workflow automation, architectural optimizations, and prompt engineering to build smart, context-aware web tools.
 * ⚡ **Fun Fact:** Driven by a high-output engineering mindset—boasting **1200+ hours of dedicated coding**, **790+ production commits**, and a history of engineering 5+ comprehensive web platforms from scratch.